Best Cities in Morocco for First-Time Solo Travellers

 Vibe: Calm, artistic, scenic

-The “Blue Pearl” is one of Morocco’s most atmospheric destinations.
+The “Blue Pearl” is one of Morocco’s most atmospheric destinations and ideal for slow travel.
 Its dreamy medina is painted in shades of blue and white, backed by the rugged peaks of the Rif Mountains.

 Chefchaouen provides the perfect escape if you’ve flown into one of Morocco’s northern cities – Tangier, Fes or Casablanca.
 It’s easily accessible from all three but feels a world away with its calm laneways and mountain views.